 For a GUI program things will be a bit more complicated.
 Basically in the very inner loop, you will need to check and see if any output is available on the UA_sock.
-For an example, please take a look at the WX GUI interface code in: <bacula-source/src/wx-console
+For an example, please take a look at the WX GUI interface code in: basically in the very inner loop, you will need to check and see if any output is available on the UA_sock.
+For an example, please take a look at the WX GUI interface code in: basically in the very inner loop, you will need to check and see if any output is available on the UA_sock.
+For an example, please take a look at the WX GUI interface code in: backlessee.

-11.2 Bvfs API
+11.2 Byfs API